partediario/partediario-frontend/replit.md

 ## System Architecture

-### Frontend Architecture
+### Frontend

-**Framework & Core Technologies**
-- Next.js 14 with App Router and React Server Components
-- TypeScript for type safety
-- Tailwind CSS with shadcn/ui component library
-- Client-side rendering with authentication checks on protected routes

-**State Management Pattern**
-- React Context API for global state (user, establishment selection, navigation)
-- Three primary contexts:
-  - `UserContext`: Manages authenticated user data and profile
-  - `EstablishmentContext`: Handles company/establishment selection and switching
-  - `ConfigNavigationContext`: Controls multi-level navigation in configuration section
-- Local storage for session persistence (tokens and user data)

-**Component Architecture**
-- Shared UI components from shadcn/ui in `/components/ui`
-- Feature-specific components organized by section in `/components/sections`
-- Custom components for date/time pickers and comboboxes to override default behavior
-- Permission wrapper component for role-based UI rendering
-- Reusable layout components (AppLayout, Sidebar)

-**Routing Structure**
-- Public routes: `/login`, `/register`
-- Protected routes: `/registros`, `/movimientos`, `/actividades`, `/clima`, `/insumos`, `/reportes`, `/configuracion`
-- Root page (`/`) redirects based on authentication status
-- Middleware adds security headers and logging
+The frontend is built with Next.js 14, leveraging App Router and React Server Components, and TypeScript for type safety.
+Tailwind CSS with the shadcn/ui component library is used for styling.
+State management relies on React Context API for global states (user, establishment selection, navigation) and local storage for session persistence.
+The component architecture utilizes shared shadcn/ui components, feature-specific components organized by section, and custom components for enhanced functionality.
+Routing includes public, protected, and root pages with middleware for security.

-### Backend Architecture
+### Backend

-**API Layer**
-- Next.js API routes in `/app/api` directory
-- Server-side data fetching and mutations
-- RESTful endpoint pattern with query parameters for filtering

-**Authentication Flow**
-- Supabase Auth for user authentication
-- Token-based session management stored in localStorage
-- Server actions for login/register operations
-- Middleware protection on sensitive routes
-- User profile data fetched and cached in context after authentication

-**Data Fetching Strategy**
-- Custom hooks for data fetching (e.g., `useClimaData`, `useInsumosData`, `usePluviometriaData`)
-- Establishment-scoped queries (data filtered by selected establishment)
-- Client-side caching in React state
-- Automatic refetching on establishment change
+The backend utilizes Next.js API routes for server-side data fetching and mutations, following a RESTful endpoint pattern.
+Authentication is handled by Supabase Auth with token-based session management and server actions for login/register.
+Data fetching uses custom hooks with establishment-scoped queries and client-side caching.

 ### Data Storage

-**Database**
-- Supabase PostgreSQL database
-- Neon Database integration (@neondatabase/serverless)
-- Schema includes:
-  - Multi-tenant structure (empresas → establecimientos)
-  - User management with roles and privileges
-  - Parte diario (daily reports) system
-  - Livestock movements, activities, weather, supplies tracking
-  - Potreros (paddocks), lotes (lots), and insumos (supplies)

-**Data Models**
-- Type definitions in `/lib/types.ts` and `/types.tsx`
-- Key entities:
-  - Empresa (Company) → Establecimiento (Establishment) hierarchy
-  - Usuario (User) with role-based permissions
-  - ParteDiario (Daily Report) as central record type
-  - Movimiento (Movement), Actividad (Activity), Clima (Weather), Insumo (Supply)
-  - Potrero (Paddock), Lote (Lot), Maquinaria (Machinery)

-**Permission System**
-- Role hierarchy: Operativo (1) → Gerente (2) → Consultor (3) → Administrador (4)
-- 20+ granular privileges for different features
-- Privilege-based access control defined in `/lib/permissions.ts`
-- User roles and privileges stored per establishment
-- Custom hook (`usePermissions`) for checking permissions throughout app
+The application uses a Supabase PostgreSQL database, integrated with Neon Database, featuring a multi-tenant structure (empresas → establecimientos).
+The schema supports user management with role-based privileges, a daily reports system, and tracking for livestock movements, activities, weather, and supplies.
+Key entities include Empresa, Establecimiento, Usuario, ParteDiario, Movimiento, Actividad, Clima, Insumo, Potrero, Lote, and Maquinaria.
+A robust role-based permission system with granular privileges is implemented using a custom hook (`usePermissions`).

+### UI/UX Decisions

+The design prioritizes a mobile-first, responsive approach, ensuring optimal display across various devices.
+Drawers are consistently responsive, appearing as full-screen sheets on mobile and lateral panels on desktop.
+Key UI elements like the sidebar, cards, and data grids are designed to adapt fluidly to different screen sizes, using breakpoints for progressive enhancement.
+Branding includes a high-resolution "PDP" favicon.

-### External Dependencies
+## External Dependencies

-**Supabase Integration**
-- Authentication service (email/password)
+- **Supabase:** Authentication and PostgreSQL database services.
-- PostgreSQL database backend
+- **Neon Database:** Serverless PostgreSQL integration.
-- Environment variables required:
-  - `SUPABASE_URL` / `NEXT_PUBLIC_SUPABASE_URL`
-  - `SUPABASE_SERVICE_ROLE_KEY` / `NEXT_PUBLIC_SUPABASE_ANON_KEY`
-- Two client patterns:
-  - Server client (`/lib/supabase-server.ts`) for API routes
-  - Browser client (`/lib/supabase-client.ts`) for client components

-**UI Component Libraries**
-- shadcn/ui built on Radix UI primitives
-- Radix UI for accessible components (dialogs, dropdowns, etc.)
+- **shadcn/ui & Radix UI:** UI component libraries for accessible and styled components.
-- Tailwind CSS for styling with custom design system
+- **Tailwind CSS:** Utility-first CSS framework for styling.
-- Lucide React for icons

-**Build & Deployment**
+- **Lucide React:** Icon library.
-- Vercel for hosting and deployment
+- **Vercel:** Hosting and deployment platform.
-- Auto-sync with v0.dev for design iterations
-- Custom Next.js configuration for port 5000
-- Development and production build scripts

-**Excel Export**
-- ExcelJS library for generating reports and exports
+- **ExcelJS:** Library for generating Excel reports.
-- Used in reportes section for data export functionality

-**Date Handling**
-- date-fns library for date manipulation and formatting
+- **date-fns:** Library for date manipulation and formatting.
-- Custom date/time picker components for consistent UX

-**Development Tools**
-- TypeScript with strict mode enabled
-- ESLint for code quality
-- React Hook Form with Zod resolvers for form validation
+- **React Hook Form & Zod:** For form validation.
-- Custom hooks pattern for reusable logic

-**Configuration Management**
-- Environment-based configuration in `/lib/env.ts`
-- Fallback handling for missing environment variables
-- Development vs production mode detection